The 12 Best AI Meeting Assistants for Microsoft Teams in 2026

 Covered under existing Microsoft compliance certifications

-Limitations: Only works within Microsoft Teams (no Zoom or Google Meet).
+Limitations: Only works within Microsoft Teams (no Zoom or Google Meet support).
 Limited third-party integrations. $30/user/month on top of E3/E5 licenses with no free tier.
 Less granular admin controls than specialized tools.

 Best for: Organizations fully committed to Microsoft 365 with no cross-platform needs.